This Frequently Asked Questions section is based on the questions that Adele gets...well, asked frequently.

 I listen to classical, jazz, and some rock.
 Favourites include David Bowie, Suede, Marillion, Ozric Tentacles, and Kate Bush.

 Reading has been a life-long pleasure for me and my tastes are fairly broad.
-I also enjoy photography, pottering in my garden, Italian and French cuisine, and love browsing around antiques shops, flea markets, art galleries and museums.
+I also enjoy photography, pottering in my garden, Italian and Indian cuisine, and love browsing around antiques shops, flea markets, art galleries and museums.

 Comments